sevkioruc/docs/docs/installation.md

 ![permify-schema](https://user-images.githubusercontent.com/34595361/185436333-77c2c9b7-5537-495c-a4de-e3ef7371d24d.png)

-## Convert/Store Authorization Data as Relational Tuples
+## Store Authorization Data as Relational Tuples

 After you completed configuration of your authorization model via Permify Schema.
 Its time to add authorizations data to see Permify in action.